 Should I buy a trailer or motorhome?

-If you’re thinking about buying an RV, the first major decision is whether you’re getting a trailer or a motorhome.
+If you’re thinking about buying an RV, the first major decision is whether you’re getting a travel trailer or a motorhome.
 So which one is best?
 There’s no right answer – it really depends on your needs and individual situation.
 In this article, we’ll review what you should consider as well as the pros, cons, and insurance factor of both trailers and motorhomes.

 Things to Consider When Buying an RV